 Raja joined Watsi on December 23rd, 2014.
-Four years ago, Raja became the 1709th member to automatically support a new Watsi patient every month.
-Since then, 4,243 more people have become monthly donors!
-Raja's most recent donation supported Thean, a future teacher from Cambodia, to fund ear surgery to restore her hearing.
+Five years ago, Raja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Raja's most recent donation supported Naw Lah, a 24-year-old pregnant woman from Thailand, to fund a safe Caesarean section for her new baby.

 Thean is a 12-year-old sixth grade student from Cambodia.
 She is only child in her family and her mom and dad are rice farmers.
 She enjoys reading books and mathematics, social science, and English are all her favorite subjects in school.
 When she grows up she wants to be a teacher.
 She likes to eat sausages and fried fish, and drink kulen juice.
 Since she was two, Thean has experienced hearing loss making it hard for her to communicate with friends, family, and neighbors.
 When she was six her family took her to a local health center for treatment but they could not improve her condition.
 Her family brought her in to see what the problem was and how she could be treated.
 Thean had an early ear infection and this infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
 For this reason, Thean experiences ear discharge, foul smell, and decreased hearing over time.
 Thean traveled to our medical partner's care center to receive treatment.
 On May 20th, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 Her mother said, "I have been worried about her ear problem for a long time and how it might negatively affect her future.
 I hope that after surgery her hearing will be improved and change her life.
 I want her to continue her studies so she may become a teacher in the future."